-The family of IRGC founder Mohsen Rezaei has the power to veto parliamentary legislation, mastermind covert ops and direct the content of Iran’s most popular news site.
+The family of Mohsen Rezaei, who led the Islamic Revolutionary Guard Corps from 1981 to 1997, has the power to veto parliamentary legislation, mastermind covert ops, and direct the content of Iran’s most popular news site.
 The clan also controls major Iranian sports institutions and regulatory bodies, including Esteqlal football team, the Taekwondo Federation, the Sports Ministry and the Majles Sports Committee.

 Rezaei’s son Ali has stakes in several sports associations, as does Rezaei’s business associate Yazdan Moayedinia.
 But the man with the most sports connections is Rezaei’s brother Omidvar Rezaei Mirqaed, who has his hands in: